Petlja/specit4_web/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Petlja/specit4_ai?quickstart=1)
-Use Codespaces and `petljadoc preview` in a terminal to have live preview
+Use Codespaces and run `petljadoc preview` in a terminal to have live preview